RafalKucharskiPK/rafalkucharskipk.github.io/_pages/COeXISTENCE.md

 <img width="350" src="/./assets/img/logo_COeXISTENCE.jpeg" alt="drawing" class="responsive-logo"/><img src="/./assets/img/LOGO-ERC.jpg" alt="drawing" height="100"/>

-> What will be the future of our cities with autonomous vehicles, using any kind of ML algorithms to make collective routing decisions?
+> What will be the future of our cities with autonomous vehicles, using any kind of ML algorithms to make collective routing decisions? **Let's see what we know so far**

 We pioneer the very specific problem that our cities may face in future, when autonomous vehicles are efficiently navigating across our cities.